bizkite-co/handterm/product-specification.md

 ## Game Play

 * [ ] If players test high WPM on the basics, they progress past basic training.
-    * [ ] If they do a random word asdfjkl;, for instance, they don't have to do home row training.
+    * [ ] If they test successfully on a random word on the "asdfjkl;" row, for instance, they don't have to do home row training.
     * [ ] This should work as a game logic simplifier, not complexifier.
 Only do it if there's an easy way.
     * [ ] This might reduce the need for logins and complex progress tracking.
 Just use fast-basics testing to retest everyone on the basics anyway.
 * [ ] Tutorial mode could start with `asdf` and SVGs, maybe.